Ofwakanda/Asset-Curator/README.md

 Temporarily lock NFTs and iNFTs in a decentralized vault.
 Preserve your assets’ utility, pause trading, or secure collectibles during volatile market periods.

-Use Cases:

-Preserve rare assets during downturns

-Lock team/partner NFTs pre-launch

-Hold iNFTs while refining AI behavior
+You can as well preserve rare assets during downturns, Lock team/partner NFTs pre-launch or Hold iNFTs while refining AI behavior

 How it works: